|Wes Amelie LNG conversion project 1036-teu feeder container ship||

 Golar LNG announced that it has signed an extension to the charter agreement for one of its existing LNG carriers, the "Golar Freeze", with BG Group.
 The present agreement for the Golar Freeze was due to expire in March 2003, and the new agreement will extend the term with 5 years, until March 2008.

 This means that after March 2003, BG Group will

 charter 5 LNG carriers from Golar; the Golar Freeze, the Khannur, the Hilli

 and the Gimi, all of 125,000 cm size, as well as Golar's first new building,

 a 138,000 cm membrane ship which will be delivered from Daewoo in March

 Betsy Spomer, Head of Global LNG, BG Group said:

 "This extended charter of the Golar Freeze further consolidates BG's growing

-around the world and our shipping capacity plays an important role in underpinning
+projects around the world and our shipping capacity plays an important role

 Imabari Hops on LNG Tanker Train With the liquefied natural gas (LNG) carrier market exploding and world demand for LNG tankers at about six per year by 2015, new builders are entering the LNG market.
 Imabari Shipbuilding Co. will start operations in the construction of LNG transport ships of 145,000 cubic meters each and plans to complete the first carrier by 2006.